richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 This document marks the erroneous values as reserved, in case there is an implementation that used the registered values instead of what the original implementation used.
+Applications that might have used those values would have realized that they did not interoperate with the dominant (if not only) implementation at the time.
+Marking the values as reserved ensures that any such applications would still be able to work as-is.
 - Some values were mistakenly re-used.

 ## Network Time Security Registries